abalter/mywebsite/content/ariel-balter-resume.md

 ## Goal
-*I am a Ph.D. physicist transitioning to a career in biomedical data analysis.
-As a seasoned scientist, I go beyond routine analysis to ask the right questions, implement the right methods, and communicate the results with confidence and clarity.
-Using my solid quantitative and computational background, I am building new skills through work experience while I complete a post-graduate degree in biostatistics at OHSU.*
+_Using my solid quantitative and computational background from working Ph.D. physicist, I have successfully transitioned to biomedical data science: Bioinformatics and Statistics._

+_I am working towards a graduate degree in statistics, and plan to increasingly include statistical analysis in my work and research.
+I am open to volunteering my data science skills for non-profit organizations._

-*As a data scientist, I promote reproducible research with literate programming, notebooks, self-documenting code, version control, and strict data provenance by example and through mentoring and teaching.*
+_As a data scientist, I promote reproducible research with literate programming, notebooks, self-documenting code, version control, and strict data provenance by example and through mentoring and teaching._

 ## Leading Accomplishments